Pwnissa/writeups/CornCTF 2025/pwn/he_protecc.md

 ![](./images/he_protecc-02.webp)

-It would definitely be too easy if we could execute a `execve("/bin/sh",null,null)`.
+It would definitely be too easy if we could execute a `execve("/bin/sh",null,null)` and get the shell.
 Let's take a closer look at the binary to see what's really happening.
 # Looking around
 Disassembling the binary reveals an easy to read and understand code, let's look at the most important stuff.